Cesar Chavez’s Grandson to Speak in Coachella’s Free Chavez Day Event

-The free “Coachella Chavez Day” event will be held Wednesday from 5:30 p.m. to 7:30 p.m. at the Coachella Library Park, according to Coachella’s public information officer Risseth Lora.
+The free “Coachella Chavez Day” event will be Wednesday from 5:30 to 7:30 p.m. at the Coachella Library Park, according to Coachella’s public information officer Risseth Lora.

 “I was honored to have been approached by the city to share my grandfather’s legacy and the Foundation’s current endeavors toward serving our target communities,” said executive director of the National Chavez Center and grandson of the civil rights leader Andres Chavez in a statement.
 “My mission is to continue acknowledging and addressing the needs of our people.”